 In Hindu mythology, Garuda is a legendary creature that looks like a bird.
 It is also mentioned in the Jain and Buddhist faith.
 He is mentioned as Shantinatha, the Jain Tirthankara’s Yaksha, the Astasena in Buddhism and of course, the vahana or the vehicle mount of Lord Vishnu, the Hindu God.

 Garuda mentioned in the Hindu mythology is a combination of human and eagle, and has features of the two.
 He appears on the banner of Lord Vishnu and transports him to various places, serving as his personal vehicle.
 He is said to be the foe of serpents and symbolizes heaven and birth.
 Often, this god symbolizes growth.

 The bird gods often symbolize the idea of freedom or transcendence.
 They are also a sign of hope and can be seen as messengers from other worlds, bringing messages to humans.
 This is just one way that birds have been used in mythology for centuries; there’s no denying their powerful symbolism across cultures and time periods.
 Whether you believe them to be divine beings or simply another animal on this earth, it’s undeniable that birds play an important role throughout history and continue to do so today!
-We encourage everyone who reads this blog post about Birds Gods – What Do They Symbolize? to share your thoughts with us below in the comments section!